MicrosoftDocs/defender-docs/defender-endpoint/view-incidents-queue.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-pullalerts-abovefoldlink)

-> [!TIP]
-> For a limited time during January 2024, when you visit the **Incidents** page, Defender Boxed appears.
-Defender Boxed highlights your organization's security successes, improvements, and response actions during 2023.
-To reopen Defender Boxed, in the Microsoft Defender portal, go to **Incidents**, and then select **Your Defender Boxed**.

 The **Incidents queue** shows a collection of incidents that were flagged from devices in your network.
 It helps you sort through incidents to prioritize and create an informed cybersecurity response decision.

 By default, the queue displays incidents seen in the last 6 months, with the most recent incident showing at the top of the list, helping you see the most recent incidents first.